-The effect of other hormonal contraceptive preparations or hormone replacement therapy on the pharmacokinetics of lamotrigine has not been systematically evaluated.
+The effect of other hormonal contraceptive preparations or hormone replacement The effect of other normonal contraceptive preparations or normone replacement therapy on the pharmacokinetics of lamotrigine has not been systematically evaluated.
 It has been reported that ethinylestradiol, not progestogens, increased the clearance of lamotrigine up to 2-fold, and the progestin-only pills had no effect on lamotrigine plasma levels.
 Therefore, adjustments to the dosage of lamotrigine in the presence of progestogens alone will likely not be needed.